 Yes, we encourage students to explore different options.
 Nevertheless, we strongly urge our students to make their final program choice within the first semester of attending.
 This will help ensure that they have enough time to complete relevant program requirements, and reach professional artistic levels by the time they graduate.

 Yes.
 We offer supervised study halls on Monday through Friday, from 4 to 6 pm.
-There is also a variety of after school clubs and activities available.
+We have a variety of after school school clubs and activities available.